Behaviour and Welfare

 - Dining hall and playground rules are also displayed.

-- A Celebration Assembly takes place on Friday mornings where every adult chooses a child to be the star.
+- A Celebration Assembly takes place on Friday mornings where every adult chooses 2 children for certificates.

 - Children also receive ‘behaviour for learning’ stickers and can may a prize for these.